Robotics Team Design Project M ENG5325

 Weekly meetings with supervisor.
 Weekly meetings as a team without supervisor.

-60% group final report (to be submitted at final presentation), weighted by self-assessment contribution from each student within the team.
+50% of the assessment grade comes from the group final report (to be submitted at the end of the project), weighted by self-assessment contribution from each student within the team.

-10% group final presentation, weighted by self-assessment contribution from each student within the team.
+20% of the assessment grade comes from 2 group presentations (one at the end of each teaching semester), weighted by self-assessment contribution from each student within the team.

-30% continual performance of team members, weighted by contribution of each student based on individual time sheets agreed at regular meetings and self-assessment of each team members' contributions.
+30% of the assessment comes from the continual performance of the team members, weighted by contribution of each student based on individual time sheets agreed at regular meetings and self-assessment of each team members' contributions.

 Are reassessment opportunities available for all summative assessments?
 No